etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 This adjustment type changes the "Unit Cost" and the "Total Cost" of the transactions, same as the "Average" cost of products.

-"Price Difference" correction adjustments can be performed "**automatically**" or "**manually**":
+"Price Difference" correction adjustments can be performed automatically or manually:

-- to get that **Etendo automatically performs price difference correction cost adjustments**, it is necessary to activate and schedule the Price Correction Background Process
+- to get that Etendo automatically performs price difference correction cost adjustments, it is necessary to activate and schedule the Price Correction Background Process
-- to get that the user can **manually perform price difference correction cost adjustments**, it is necessary to manually run the "Process Price Difference Adjustment"
+- to get that the user can manually perform price difference correction cost adjustments, it is necessary to manually run the "Process Price Difference Adjustment"

 As shown in the image below, this process allows to select the Organization for which this process needs to be run, enter a given movement date and select a product or set of products for which price difference correction cost adjustments would need to be created.